erich666/NormalTextureProcessor/README.md

 ![StainedGlassLamp, original vs. normalization corrected](readme_lamp_render_diff.png "StainedGlassLamp, original vs. normalization corrected")

 Long and short, storing the normals incorrectly is a source of error.
-This program can, at the minimum, tip you off when your normals are not normalized, and provide properly normalized textures by correcting the Z values.
+This program can, at the minimum, tip you off when your normals are not or poorly normalized, and provide properly normalized textures by correcting the Z values.

 ## Algorithms